 - driving an average order value 27% higher than desktop

 Mobile now represents 65% of digital media time (comScore).
-Accordingly, advertisers are spending an ever larger share of their budget on mobile platforms, at the expense of TV, printed newspapers and other traditional media.
-Total spending on mobile advertising in Britain surpassed the desktop in the first half of 2016 according to the PwC and IAB UK digital ad spend study, with mobile ad spend at £802m and desktop spend at £762m.
+Accordingly, advertisers are spending an ever-larger share of their budget on mobile platforms, at the expense of TV, printed newspapers and other traditional media.
+Total spending on mobile advertising in Britain surpassed the desktop in the first half of 2016.
+According to the PwC and IAB UK, digital ad spends study, with mobile ad spend at £802m and desktop spend at £762m.

 Have you reached your full Mobile potential?

 Many enterprises are still sitting on the fence and not investing as much as they should in Mobile.
-For instance,just 23% of Top 500 retailers in the UK had a transactional app in 2016according to asurveyby internetretailing.net
+For instance, just 23% of Top 500 retailers in the UK had a transactional app in 2016, according to internetretailing.net

 Even when businesses do invest in Mobile, success is far from guaranteed.
 It’s not just about making a website mobile responsive or launching yet another mobile app.
 Enterprises really need to understand the target audience for their mobile products and deliver convenient and valuable user experience:

 Chelsea Apps has been helping businesses reach their mobile potential since 2010.
-We are excited to be working in such a fast-moving industry and enjoy the many challenges and opportunities that this brings.
-Please get in touch if you would like to know more about how we can work with you as a one-stop digital partner; from Think, Shape and Build services to Support, and Optimisation.
+We are excited to be working in such a fast-moving industry and enjoy the many challenges and opportunities it brings.
+Please get in touch if you would like to know more about how we can work with you as a one-stop digital partner.